osteele/tidal-memories/README.md

 Tidal Memories is a visualization of Riot Matrix photos from [Dinacon 2018](https://www.dinacon.org).

-Photos are positioned up and down the intertidal zone according to the tide level when they were taken (or, at least, posted to Riot).
-They are positioned horizontally from midnight, to midnight the following day.
+Photos are positioned vertical along the intertidal zone, according to the tide level when they were taken (or, at least, posted to Riot).
+They are positioned horizontally from midnight on the left, to the following midnight on the right.

 Mouse over a photo to see its details.